 Although odor identification relies on higher-order cognitive processing to interpret and classify an odor, the simple detection of an odor doesn’t require such processes.
 This leads the authors to believe the link to frailty lies not just in the brain but also in the nose itself, as explained by senior author Nicholas Rowan.

-“We found that both impaired olfactory identification and sensitivity functions are associated with frailty, which is interesting because it shows that it’s not just your aging brain at work here, but it may also be something peripheral, like something at the level of your nose that is able to predict our impending frailty and death.”
+“We found that both impaired olfactory identification and sensitivity functions are associated with frailty, which is interesting because it shows that it’s not just your aging brain at work here, but it may also be something peripheral, like something at the level of your nose that can predict our impending frailty and death.”

 Smell loss is not only serious for our future health, but also has other consequences.